 - Sweetener: I like to use a little sweetener like honey or maple syrup.
 Eliminate this if making savory crepes.

 - Coconut oil: The melted coconut oil replaces the traditional butter.
-You can also replace the coconut oil with canola oil, vegetable oil or a light olive oil if preferred.
+You can also replace the coconut oil with canola oil or a light olive oil if preferred.

-- Flour: I like to use a mixture of whole-wheat and all-purpose flour to increase the fibre and nutrients, while maintaining a similar taste and texture to your classic crepe recipe.
+- Flour: I like to use a mixture of whole-wheat and all-purpose flour to increase the fiber and nutrients, while maintaining a similar taste and texture to your classic crepe recipe.
+You can also use just whole wheat pastry flour for extra fiber.

-- Seasonings: Vanilla extract and salt add a touch of extra flavour to the crepes.
+- Seasonings: Vanilla extract and salt add a touch of extra flavor to the crepes.

 - Place all ingredients in a blender in the order listed and blend until you have a smooth batter.
 Use a spatula to scrape down the sides of the blender to ensure all of the flour is mixed into the batter.
 Let the batter rest for 30 minutes.You can either keep it in the blender or transfer it to a mixing bowl.